faudio/faudio/doc/Interfaces.md

 }
 ~~~~

-Note that most interfaces define wrappers for the the \ref doremir_interface call.
-By convention, the
+Note that most interfaces define generic functions wrapping their methods, saving the user from
+having to write an explicit @ref doremir_interface call.
+By convention, the wrapper should be a
-wrapper should be a function of the same name as the interface method.
-Thus the above function could
+function of the same name as the interface method.
+Thus the above function could be defined more
-be defined more briefly as follows.
+briefly as follows.

 ~~~~
 void * doremir_min(void * a, void * b)